currinjs/CurrinJS/aio/content/guide/webpack.md

 ## Conclusion

-You've learned just enough Webpack to configurate development, test and production builds for a small Angular application.
+You've learned just enough Webpack to configurate development, test and production builds for a small Currin application.

 _You could always do more_.
 Search the web for expert advice and expand your Webpack knowledge.